 - Will the implants be too heavy?

-Breast implants are strong enough to resist most physical trauma, including any type of exercise.
+Breast implants are strong enough to resist most physical trauma, including any exercise.
 This means women can lift weights, run, and engage in highly competitive sports without worry.
-As far as looking natural, for athletic women, it may be a better option to get silicone implants instead of saline.
+As far as looking natural, it may be a better option for athletic women to get silicone implants instead of saline.
 Silicone implants generally look more natural on women with smaller frames.

 Athletic women should take breast augmentation recovery time seriously.
-Many women want to be up and running right after the surgery, but it is important to take time to let the body heal.
-Breast surgery should be treated like any type of surgery, and the body should be given time to fully recover.
+Many women want to be up and running right after the surgery, but it is essential to let the body heal.
+Breast surgery should be treated like any surgery, and the body should be given time to recover fully.
 We will provide each patient with post-operative instructions that detail the exercise restrictions in the months following surgery.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.